arpanmangal/Security-Training-Gamification/api/README.md

 1. Create Admin account from `/registerAdmin`, using the Admin-Secret passed when starting the app.
 2. Create User accounts from `/signup`.
 3. Login from `/login`.
+4. Add new levels and modify existing levels after logging in as an Admin user.

+Enjoy!